AlexDjangoX/backend-worksheet/README.md

 Take your time and conduct thorough research to answer the following questions thoughtfully.
 These questions are designed to reinforce your foundational knowledge on this topic and help you prepare for interviews.
 Avoid copy-pasting; instead, read, reread, and write each word in your own words.

 1. ❓ **Describe the core differences between the HTTP and HTTPS modules in Node.js.
-How would you set up an HTTPS server?**
+How would you set up an HTTPS server?**(✅)

    ```
    See https-req-res for secure server and front end which will send a request to secure server